Social Security Disability for Diabetes understanding the listings and affects of symptoms on your claim.

 How is Diabetes treated in a Social Security Disability or SSI claim?

 The medical listing that pertains to this disease is below.
 It refers to other parts of the listings which can be found on my medical listing page.
 I will define some of the terms used here.
 Neuropathy is peripheral nerve dysfunction.
 Acidosis is excess acid in the body fluids.
 Retinitis proliferans is inflammation of the retina.
 Diabetes Mellitus can affect motor function and eye sight as demonstrated by the listing.
 To prove you meet this listed impairment it would be a good idea to show your treating doctor the listing with the other sections it refers to.
 A Doctor who writes a report on how you meet one of the below requirements will go a long way to help proving your case.
+This listing has changed recently and you can show you meet or equal a listing by showing diabetes affects an area of the body to the extent required by the listing of that body part.
+Below is some examples given by the listing but make sure to read the whole listing for diabetes.

 Even if your DM is not severe enough to be found under the medical listing the symptoms of diabetes can cause significant functional limitations.
 These limitations can be used to show you can't work.
 Some of the common ones are decrease in eye sight, kidney dysfunction, neuropathy.
 These symptoms can show both exertional and non-exertional limitations.
 One may have difficulty walking, standing for long periods of time, or may have to elevate their legs.
 An individuals ability to lift weight may be affected.
 If decrease in vision occurs this could result in difficulty doing things like using a computer, reading, working with small objects or avoiding hazards in a work environment.
 It is also common for those with significant diabetes to have loss of feeling or burning in hands and/or feet.
 Numbness in hands can be especially useful in showing one can not do sedentary type work like typing, writing or dealing with small objects.
 It is important to remember that many people have diabetes mellitus with few if any limitations in function.
 The limitations I have noted above usually occur in those with uncontrolled DM over time.